 I’ve been chronically ill since I contracted a viral infection in 2001.
-Were I to recover, I’d take these six hard-earned lessons with me into the land of the healthy.
+Were I to recover, I’d take these five hard-earned lessons with me into the land of the healthy.

 1. Less is more.

-I used to be an accumulator.
-My life was filled with stuff: books and magazines that sat unread; CDs; jewelry; knickknacks and trinkets; clothing and all its accompaniments (shoes, belts, scarves).
+My life used to be filled with stuff: books and magazines that sat unread; CDs; jewelry; knickknacks and trinkets; clothing and all its accompaniments (shoes, belts, scarves).
 Since becoming sick, I’ve learned that less is more.
 I don’t need most of the stuff that’s in my house.
 As a result, if someone admires something, unless it’s a special item that I’m saving for my kids or grandkids, I give it away.

 When we settle into the present moment, we can see beauties and wonders right before our eyes—a newborn baby, the sun rising in the sky.